 This training can be completed at the Tennessee Fire and Codes Enforcement Academy or through any equivalent course elsewhere.
-The Academy offers the curriculum for both the 16-hour class and the basic class on a DVD that is free from any staff member of the Academy.
+The Academy offers the curriculum for both the 16-hour class and the basic class in digital format that is free from any staff member of the Academy.

 The final version of the legislation also authorizes the local government to decide who will be responsible for the cost: the local government or the firefighter.